Our courses are designed to help you to fully participate in health and safety at the workplace so you can prevent injury, illness, disease and death.

 Understanding & Conducting Risk Assessments

-Assessing risk is an approach to Occupational Health & Safety.
-Both Federal and Provincial OH&S Legislation requires all employers to assess a variety of situations pertaining to risk in their workplaces.
+Assessing risk is an approach to OH&S. Both federal and provincial OH&S legislation requires all employers to assess a variety of situations pertaining to risk in their workplaces.
 This course will cover when a risk assessment must be completed and will give participants hands-on experience in a variety of methods to conduct risk assessments.

 In this course participants will: